neurathsboat/neurathsboat.blog/content/privacy.md

 If you submit a comment on any page on this website, it will be assigned an id anonymized through MD5 encryption and stored in a repository at github.com.
 The name associated with the comment will be publicly visible.
 The optional email address associated with the comment will be encrypted through the MD5 algorithm.

+## Hypothes.is

+The [hypothes.is service](https://web.hypothes.is/) is activated by default on this website.
+It does not set any cookies unless you choose to login to it.
+You can disable the hypothes.is service through our cookie manager if you like.

 ## SSL encryption

 All internal and external links on are website are through secure connections certified by [Let's Encrypt](https://letsencrypt.org/).